 What is FMEA?

 FMEA stands for Failure Mode Engineering Analysis.
 FMEA is a qualitative and systematic tool (usually used within a spreadsheet), to help organizations anticipate what may go wrong with a product or within a process.
+FMEA is one of several core tools for statistical analysis that will improve your QMS.
 FMEA also helps identify possible causes of failures and the likelihood of failures being detected before they occur.
 FMEA is used across industries and is one of the best tools to analyze potential reliability problems early in the development cycle.
 It allows your organization to take actions and mitigate failures.
 The ability to anticipate issues early allows your organization to create a process that eliminates failures and to weave reliable, safe and customer pleasing features into the processes.

 Learn more about FMEA with this tutorial:

 Definition of a Process FMEA